oviney/automation-toolbox/readme.md

 ### Build Docker image
 - Navigate into `test-automation-toolbox` directory and build the Docker image using `/build.sh` or `build.bat`

+### Run Docker image
-- Run the Docker image  `startIntellij.bat` or `startIntellij.sh`
+- Run the Docker image  `startIntellij.bat` or `startIntellij.sh` or run the powershell script.
+I typically open the powershell script and run it in the PowerShell IDE (default with Windows 10 Pro).
-- <optional step> add the local folder with git cloned auto framework template by adjusting the powershell script.

-> Example:  `docker run -it --security-opt seccomp=unconfined oviney/test-automation-toolbox:latest sudo su - developer -c "export DISPLAY=<local-docker-ip>:0; <intellij-idea-community|code -w .>"`  Note:  environment variable DISPLAY is set to your local Docker ethernet device.

 - You should see an Intellij window open on your system

 ### Next steps using the Docker container daily
 One thing I noticed was I wanted to automate the manual steps to encourage me to use it.
 So, here are a few of my favourite hacks.

-> Start Docker container, fire up Intellij, using local git repo (on laptop), using Docker image to store the IDE preferences and plugins.
-When you choose to store IDE preferences and plugins in the Docker container, you run `docker run ...` the container only once, then after that you start `docker start ...` the container.
+- Run Docker container, fire up Intellij, using local git repo (on laptop), using Docker image to store the IDE preferences and plugins.
+> Note:  When you choose to store IDE preferences and plugins in the Docker container, you run `docker run ...` the container only once, then after that you start `docker start ...` the container.
 Details on the difference below.
 If you don't do it this way, you'll lose your data.

 ```PowerShell # start VcXsrv if it is not started yet
 $prog="$env:ProgramFiles\VcXsrv\vcxsrv.exe"